 Known severe primary or acquired immunodeficiency Overview of Immunodeficiency Disorders Immunodeficiency disorders are associated with or predispose patients to various complications, including infections, autoimmune disorders, and lymphomas and other cancers.
 Primary immunodeficiencies... read more (eg, due to leukemia, lymphomas, solid tumors, tumors that affect bone marrow or the lymphatic system, AIDS, severe HIV infection, treatment with chemotherapy, or long-term use of immunosuppressants)

-Unless people are known to be immunocompetent, family history of 1st-degree relatives who have congenital hereditary immunodeficiency
+Unless people are known to be immunocompetent, family history of first-degree relatives who have congenital hereditary immunodeficiency

 Confirmed or suspected pregnancy

-The single-antigen varicella vaccine may be given to children aged 1 to 8 years who have HIV infection if their CD4 percentage is ≥ 15; it may be given to those > 8 years if their CD4 count is ≥ 200/mcL.
+The single-antigen varicella vaccine may be given to children aged 1 to 8 years who have HIV infection if their CD4 percentage is ≥ 15; it may be given to those > 8 years if their CD4 percentage is ≥ 15 and CD4 count is ≥ 200/mcL with no evidence of immunity.

 Precautions with varicella vaccine include